drush-ops/drush/README.txt

 You can put your Drush command file in a number of places:

-  a) In a folder specified with the --include option (see above).
+  a) In a folder specified with the --include option (see `drush topic docs-configuration`).

   b) Along with one of your existing modules.
 If your command is related to an
      existing module, this is the preferred approach.